 Acquiring Intellectual Property

-In the development of your business, you will need to ensure that your intellectual property rights (IPRs) can be commercialised free from conflicting claims from employees, those commissioned by you to do research and development, artwork, etc., and others.
-In addition, you may need to consider licensing or taking assignments of IPRs developed by other businesses.
+In the development of your business, you need to ensure that your intellectual property rights (IPRs) can be commercialised free from conflicting claims from employees, those commissioned by you to do research and development, artwork, etc., and others.
+In addition, you may need to consider taking a licences or assignments of IPRs developed by other businesses.

 Fortunately, however, collective licensing schemes exist which enable licences to be obtained with little difficulty and at reasonable cost.
-It should be noted that collective licensing organisations are becoming increasingly willing and able to take legal action against those who infringe their members' copyrights.
+It should be noted that collective licensing organisations have become increasingly willing and able to take legal action against those who infringe their members' copyrights.